Skip to main content

 4. The quorum for the Remuneration Committee is three lay members.

-Responsibility to scrutinise the university’s performance, and to recommend proposals, in the following areas of business:
+Responsibility to scrutinise the University’s performance, and to recommend proposals, in the following areas of business:

-5. An overall reward strategy and policy to cover the remuneration, benefits and conditions of employment of the senior officers of the university.
+5. An overall reward strategy and policy to cover the remuneration, benefits and conditions of employment of the senior officers of the University.

-8. Receive a report on any severance terms agreed for senior staff of the university within the remit of the Professorial and Senior Salaries Committee.
+8. Receive a report on any severance terms agreed for senior staff of the University within the remit of the Vice-Chancellor.

-10. Receive and consider an annual report on the pay gap and on equal pay in the university.
+10. Receive and consider an annual report on the pay gap and on equal pay in the University.

 Authority to approve recommendations with respect to: